Demon Kakka

 Demon Kakka (デーモン閣下, Dēmon Kakka), previously known as Demon Kogure (デーモン小暮, Dēmon Kogure), is a Japanese musician, songwriter, entertainer, journalist, sumo commentator, actor and voice actor.
 He first gained fame in the 1980s as vocalist of the heavy metal band Seikima-II, before starting a solo career in 1990 and branching out into other forms of entertainment.
 His real name is not publicly known and he is noted for always working entirely in character, which includes wearing face paint.
+In 2018, readers and professional musicians voted Demon the third best vocalist in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".

 Early life and education

 Demon attended kindergarten up through his first year of elementary school in New York City.
 He moved to Tokyo for second grade of elementary school, before moving to Nishi-ku, Hiroshima in 1971 for three years.
 Returning to Tokyo, Demon grew up there from 6th grade on.

 Between 1982 and 1983, Demon attended an acting school in Tokyo.

 In March 1986, Demon graduated with honors from Waseda University with a degree in social science.
 A fan of sumo since childhood, he was a member of the university's sumo club.
 He was also a member of their folk song club.